takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 October 2016
 The Best Paper Award in ACM Symposium on Cloud Computing 2016.

+January 2015
+The Best Poster Award in Annual Meeting on Advanced Computing System and Infrastructure (ACSI) 2015.

 March 2014
 The Yamashita SIG Research Award by Information Processing Society of Japan.